tidyverse/tidyverse.org/content/blog/webr-0-2-0/index.md

 ## The webR REPL app

 WebR can be loaded into a web page to be used as a part of a wider web application, and ships with a demo application that does just that.
 The webR REPL app[^3] provides a simple R environment directly in your web browser.
-The app can be accessed at the URL <https://webr.r-wasm.org/v0.2.0/> and includes sections for R console input/output, code editing, file management, and graphics device output.
+The app can be accessed at <https://webr.r-wasm.org/v0.2.0/> and includes sections for R console input/output, code editing, file management, and graphics device output.

 With the webR REPL app, a casual user could get up and running with R in seconds, without having to install any software on their machine.
 It is entirely feasible that they could perform the basics of data science entirely within their web browser!